Business Management and Economics (with Foundation Year)

 - Competing through Quality

 - Organisational Leadership

 - Feminist and Gender Economics.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved, we will inform you.

 Learning and Teaching

-Lectures, workshops/seminars and group project work account for 12 hours of contact time each week and you will spend at least as much time again in essential independent study including research, online work and preparation for assessment.
+Lectures, workshops/seminars and group project work make up 12 hours of contact time each week and you'll spend at least as much time again studying independently.
+This includes research, online work and preparation for assessment.

 Study year abroad

 You'll also have opportunities to study overseas on courses that are taught in English and relevant to your degree.
 The study year abroad is not a paid placement.